vatnz-dev/sops/docs/aerodromes/Class-C/nzaa.md

 - When 23L in use Code F aircraft may vacate at TWY `A8` or `A9`.

 !!!
 Note
     For arriving Code F aircraft, on first contact with Tower.
 Tower shall ask where the pilot is planning to vacate.
-TMA shall apply adequite seperation for any trailing aircraft.
+TMA shall apply adequate seperation for any trailing aircraft.

 #### Use of Holding Points